 Since Pancake Tuesday is coming up on the 25th February, I thought now would be a great time to share with you some pretty unique and delightful homemade pancake recipes using adaptogenic medicinal mushrooms.

-Perhaps you’re already aboard the medicinal mushroom train and reaping all their health benefits, or perhaps you’re new to the world of shrooms and keen to make adaptogens a part of your daily routine.
+Perhaps you’re already aboard the medicinal mushroom train and reaping all their health benefits.
+Equally, you may be new to the world of shrooms and keen to make adaptogens a part of your daily routine.

 Either way, this article is here to show you that there’s more to medicinal mushroom powders than a teaspoon in warm water or plant milk every day.
 They can be added to delicious sweet treats and more!

-If you’d like to know more about how and why medicinal mushrooms such as reishi, chaga, cordyceps and lions mane can supercharge your diet and provide adaptogenic and immune system support, click on their names and they’ll take you to previous blog posts all about them.
+These medicinal mushrooms can supercharge your diet and provide adaptogenic and immune system support.
+If you’d like to know more about reishi, chaga, cordyceps and lions mane, click on their names and they’ll take you to previous blog posts all about them.